 The Government provides further guidance and information about brownfield land registers and permission in principle.

 Lambeth’s Brownfield Land Register

-Lambeth’s Brownfield Land Register is available to download using the link below, along with a guide to the column headings.
+Lambeth’s Brownfield Land Register is available to download using the link below.

 Lambeth’s Brownfield Land Register contains public sector information licensed under the Open Government Licence v3.0.